jkuhlenkamp/bench-foundry-analyzer/README.md

 The framework includes 3 stages: **Stream**, **Process**, **Print**
 - **Stream**: The Stream stage exposes files that contain raw measurements as a Stream of Measurement objects.
 Thus, raw measurements are desirialized into the canonical data format.
 - **Process**: The Process stage performs a number of analyzis on a stream of Measurement objects exposes by the Stream stage.
 As a result a single Statistics object is exposed to the final Print stage by the Processor.
 It is possible to customize analysis by adding additional StatisticsBuilder objects to the Processor.
+Results are directly writen to a file or passed to the Print stage for rendering.
 - **Print**: Render a Statistics object.

+## Metrics
+Sample: Define a sample out of the complete raw data to perform computations.
+For example, a projection on fields operation_id, is_operation_start and is_operation_end.

+Complex Computations
+- **group by**: time buckets (groupby, thr)
+- **count**: absolute frequencies
+- **Find-pair-and-process**: is READ stale, how long did it take for all replicas to converge after a WRITE
+- **Mark-measurement-based-on-complex-event**: Does a BP include any failed BO?